 Click the COMPARE ENERGY PRICES button at the top of the page and switch today.

 As well as comparing energy prices and the best energy deals, changing the type of tariff you have or the way in which you pay for your energy could also save you money.

 Suppliers will often provide additional discounts to tariffs for the following reasons:

 - Opting for paperless billing and managing your account online.

-- Paying monthly by direct debit.
+- Paying monthly by Direct Debit.

-Energy bills are a large part of your monthly household expenditure, so after you switch follow these handy tips to continue to stay in control of your energy bills.
+Energy bills are a large part of your monthly household expenditure, so after you switch follow these handy tips to continue to stay in control of your bills.

 - If you are on a fixed price energy tariff, keep a note of the end date.
 Companies often transfer customers to their more expensive standard variable tariff when a fixed price energy deal comes to an end.
-So we recommend comparing deals a few weeks before your fixed price tariff ends.
+We recommend comparing deals a few weeks before your fixed price tariff ends.

 - Keep an eye on how much electricity you use.
 It sounds simple but remembering to turn off lights or electrical items when they are not in use can really help keep your bills down.

 - Learn to use the timer on your boiler - only heating water and using the central heating when you're in the house can save a significant amount on your bills.

 - For more useful energy saving tips, see our energy efficiency guide.